-From traditional Christmas markets and ice skating, to glittering lights, seasonal events and Christmas shows, enjoy the countdown to Christmas with our festive itinerary and spend a magical weekend in London.
+Browse traditional Christmas markets, enjoy outdoor ice skating, witness glittering festive lights and catch seasonal events and shows.
+Start your countdown to Christmas with these suggestions for a magical weekend in London.

 Friday in London